wakabibrian/React-Jonas/README.md

 Components/the functions return JSX.
 In a react, we update a state with useState useState is a function in react which returns an Array.

+# Creating a New React App

+Use: npx create-react-app project_name